 After everything we said, it’s safe to conclude this Microsoft OneDrive alternatives ranking.
 Without a doubt, you’ll be looking at pCloud if you’re after the very best service. pCloud is safer than OneDrive, offers more storage options, and has much faster speeds.

-NordLocker is another excellent option with zero-knowledge encryption.
-However, Google Drive shouldn’t be disregarded if you’re after solid collab/business features along with plenty of storage space.
-Sync and Icredrive are also affordable alternatives, with Sync even offering unlimited plans for teams.
+Internxt is another excellent option with zero-knowledge encryption.
+However, NordLocker shouldn’t be disregarded if you’re after strong security and privacy features along with plenty of storage space.
+Google Drive and Sync are also great alternatives, with Sync even offering many plans for teams.

 Perhaps, if you’re seeking a free alternative, your options are similar. pCloud again tops the chart, with NordLocker and MEGA following closely.
 All of them are better than Microsoft OneDrive, and will, by extension, give you a better overall experience.